edoardotolva/edoardotolva.github.io/_pages/about.md

 ---

 <div style="text-align: justify;">
 I am a PhD candidate at the <b>University of Warwick</b>.
 My research interests focus on <b>International Trade</b>, <b> Environmental Economics</b>, and <b>Urban Economics</b>.
 In particular, I am interested in studying how transportation shapes economic activity across countries.
-</div> <br>

 I have been an academic visitor at the <b>Bank of England</b> from September 2022 to July 2024.
-I have been a research assistant at the <b>Centre for Economic Performance (CEP)</b> at LSE from September 2020 to March 2023.
+I also have been a research assistant at the <b>Centre for Economic Performance (CEP)</b> at LSE from September 2020 to May 2023. </div>  <br>

 <b> I will be on the Job Market in 2024-2025. </b>